MaikuB/flutter_local_notifications/README.md

 * [Android] Customising the vibration pattern for notifications
 * [Android] Configure the default icon for all notifications
 * [Android] Configure the icon for each notification (overrides the default when specified)
+* [Android] Configure the large icon for each notification.
+The icon can be a drawable or a file on the device
 * [Android] Formatting notification content via HTML markup (see https://developer.android.com/guide/topics/resources/string-resource.html#StylingWithHTML)
 * [Android] Support for the following notification styles
+    * Big picture
     * Big text
     * Inbox
 * [Android] Group notifications